My Diet (aka Mastering Metabolism and Preventing Disease)

 • Organic Buffet.
 There is a conscious Korean buffet near my office that offers a bounty of healthy, low carb options.
 I’ll often go with greens (both collards w/ garlic and kale with pepitas), baked salmon and some chicken salad

 • Nopal Taco Plate.
-An awesome taco shop opened in midtown, even more awesome is that they offer a cactus based plate with salsas, beans, guacamole and meat.
+My favorite NYC taco chain, Los Tacos Numero 1, opened an awesome in midtown, even more awesome is that they offer a cactus-based plate with salsas, beans, guacamole, and meat.
 I alter my order by skipping the cheese and tortillas

 • Baked Chicken, Rice & Beans.
 Ok, so this is cheating, but intentionally so.
 Sometimes my body NEEDS carbohydrates and I give it some good one.
 This is a rare occasion, but perhaps: I had a bit too much to drink the night before, I have a big evening ahead (physically, socially) where I know I’ll use the extra energy, or I’m simply feeling depleted and I know my fix.